What's a pending transaction?

 If the amount is charged correctly, the payment line will appear under your payments of the month.

 Otherwise, the payment is cancelled by the merchant and the related payment line will stay in the Pending Transactions section temporarily.
 The authorization is left to expire.

-Keep in mind that it can take up to 18 days (in France) or 30 days (other countries) for a transaction to expire which is why you are seeing it in the Pending transactions.
+Keep in mind that it can take up to 18 days (most cases) or 32 days in rare cases for a transaction to expire which is why you are seeing it in the Pending transactions.

 About Payment Authorizations:

 When it comes to deposits, merchant take a card imprint.

 In Spendesk, you will notice a new Pending transaction line on your account.

 Once the service has been paid for, the funds will be released and the related pending transaction will expire.